alttch/yedb/README.md

 ### 4.5 HTTP

-The HTTP transport MUST satisfy the following conditions:
+The HTTP transport MUST meet the following conditions:

 - The API MUST respond to HTTP/POST requests at HTTP ROOT URI ("/")
 - The API MUST accept JSON-encoded payloads by default